mplatvoet/kovenant/docs/docs/performance.md

 ##perf02.kt
 [Perf02.kt](https://github.com/mplatvoet/kovenant/blob/master/src/test/kotlin/performance/perf02.kt) compares Kovenant
 Promises versus Javas Futures.
-The results I've seen so far that Javas Futures out perform Kovenant Promises on systems where CPUs are few.
-This is sounds logical since on this systems lock contention is less likely and therefor all the CAS loops non-blocking algorithms introduce more overhead.
-But, just like [perf01.kt](#perf01.kt), when more cores are used Kovenant Promises out perform Java Executors.
+The results I've seen so far is that Javas Futures out perform Kovenant Promises on systems where CPUs are few.
+This sounds logical since on these systems lock contention is less likely and therefor all the CAS loops used by non-blocking algorithms introduce more overhead.
+But, just like [perf01.kt](#perf01.kt), when more CPU cores are leveraged, Kovenant Promises out performs Java Executors.

 ##conclusion
 Again, I encourage you to measure for yourself.
-And keep in mind that the number of physical cores in combination with number of threads can have serious effect on performance.
+And keep in mind that the number of physical cores in combination with number of threads can have a serious effect on performance.
 So the results you see on your local machine may differ greatly from the results on a production server.